cathalgking/cking-portfolio/visualisations.md

-# *A Collection of some of my previous Visualisations*
+# *A Collection of some of my previous data visualisations*

 ## A 3D PCA plot